Cow parsnip is not related to the root vegetable known as parsnips, but you can eat them, if you are careful.

 Fig trees can be stately and highly productive, but fig mosaic can take a toll on your fig tree.
 Fig mosaic is a complex of several, as yet unidentified, viral diseases that all infect Ficus subspecies.

 Yellow leaf mosaic patterns are a common symptom of fig mosaic.
 These patterns are brighter yellow toward the center of each spot, fading to light yellow before reaching the healthy green leaf tissue.
 As the condition progresses, a rust-colored band appears around the edge of each mosaic spot.
 Leaves may also be deformed.
 Infected fruit shows mild mosaic patterning but may be smaller and less abundant than on healthy trees.
 Most often, fig mosaic causes early fruit drop, all but eliminating your crop.

 How fig mosaic is spread

-Fig mosaic is spread by eriophyid mites.
+Fig mosaic is spread by eriophyid mites, particularly fig mites.
 As the mites feed, the virus is transmitted through their saliva.
 Fig mosaic can also be spread by grafting and cuttings.

 Fig mosaic management